« Previous Page

 Evidence (against the use of lapatinib for HER2 positive early breast cancer):

-Much of the evidence presented in the following sections on therapy for women with hormone receptor–positive disease has been considered in an ASCO guideline that describes several options for the management of these patients.
+Much of the evidence presented in the following sections on therapy for women with hormone receptor-positive disease has been considered in an American Society of Clinical Oncology guideline that describes several options for the management of these patients.